Honors Program Director

 In the senior year, the candidate for honors conceives and executes an

 honors thesis of 30 to 50 pages; the thesis is usually the product of two

 All the senior honors candidates normally enroll in two credit hours of

-L499 in the first eight-week session of the spring semester.
+L499 in each of the fall and spring semesters.

 The candidate chooses his or her own thesis director.
 The relationship between candidate

 usually meet once every week or two and develop a systematic program of